dntan/PSMSTeams/README.md

 > Reference: [Adding users to private teams](https://medium.com/@joaquin.guerrero/adding-bulk-users-to-teams-private-channels-8c9c8e563900)

+Note:
+- You can only add users to channels you have created and are an owner.
-Note: use a csv with header 'cname' for channel name and 'email' for emails
+- use a csv with header 'cname' for channel name and 'email' for emails

 ```
 Connect-MicrosoftTeams